simonsdave/clair-cicd/README.md

 and assessing images against known vulnerabilities.
 Integrating Clair into a CI/CD pipeline:

-1. is complex (believe this is mostly a documentation challenge)
+1. is complex (believe this is partly a documentation challenge)
 1. creates performance problems (building the Postgres vulnerabilities database is slow)
 1. in and of itself is insufficient from a risk assessment point of view because once vulnerabilities are identified there's a lack of prescriptive guidance on how to act on